jostylr/event-when/eventwhen.md

     __arguments__

     * `events`.
 Array of events of interest.
     * `events`.
 If function, reg, or string, then events are genertaed by events method.
+Note string is a substring match; to get exact, enclose string in an array.
+    * `events`.
+If an array of `[filter, true]`, then it reverses the filter selection.
-    * `events.
-Other including undefined.
-The events array used is that of all events,
+    * `events`.
+Falsy.
+The events array used is that of all events.
     * `empty`.
 If true, it includes undefined events with handlers of null type.
+This will only happen if an array of events is passed in and there are non-matching strings in that array.

     __return__